Digitisation: temporary or permanent?

 We all know that the way we consume has changed dramatically in recent years.
 There’s now an app for almost everything.
 We use our phones to read the news, order food, monitor our sleep, and even invest!

-Well-known names, like Amazon or Uber, or their emerging counterpart, JD.com, Sea Limited, and MercadoLibre have skyrocketed in 2020, as stay-at-home dynamics have forced people to consume differently.
-Now the key question for these companies is whether the adoption rate was only lockdown-driven, leading user engagement to drop as economies reopen.
-Have we reached the full potential of those Covid names?
+Well-known names, such as Amazon or Uber, or their emerging counterpart, JD.com, Sea Limited, and MercadoLibre have skyrocketed in 2020 as stay-at-home dynamics have forced people to consume differently.
+The key question now for these companies is whether the adoption rate was only lockdown-driven, leading user engagement to drop as economies reopen.
+Have we reached the full potential of these Covid names?

-At Carmignac, we are convinced that the overall digitization thematic hasn’t quite played out yet, for several reasons:
+At Carmignac, we are convinced that the overall digitisation thematic hasn’t quite played out yet, for several reasons:

 The importance of habits.
-We can already notice in some countries that have already reopened that consumers keep ordering food delivery, buy online, etc.
+We can already see in some countries that have reopened that consumers keep ordering food delivery, shopping online, etc.

 Penetration is still low.
-Especially in some areas like grocery and in some regions like Europe and Emerging markets
+Especially in some areas such as grocery and in some regions such as Europe and emerging markets

 Margin expansion.
 After years of strong growth, these platforms should see their profit margin improve as they increase the monetization of their ecosystems.

-Beyond ecommerce, digitization should continue to extend to other parts of our daily life.
-For example, one area where digitization is accelerating is education, but it is at the early stages of technology adoption despite growing very fast since the virus outbreak.
+Beyond ecommerce, digitisation should continue to extend to other parts of our daily life.
+For example, one area where digitisation is accelerating is education, but it is at the early stages of adoption despite growing very fast since the outbreak of the virus.

 The need for a change

-Interestingly, if digitization has revolutionized the way we consume, it has also strengthened our need for authenticity and experience.
+Interestingly, if digitisation has revolutionized the way we consume, it has also strengthened our need for authenticity and experience.

-We are increasing our focus on those companies that go the extra mile in humanizing transactions or reinventing the way we shop.
+We are increasing our focus on those companies that go the extra mile in humanising transactions or reinventing the way we shop.
 For example, some platforms offer a strong differentiation vs. other marketplaces, as it makes people feel that there’s a person behind every item.
-One example is Etsy, an ecommerce platform with a “community of sellers” that are creative entrepreneurs / artists enabling Etsy to have a collection of unique products.
+One example is Etsy, an ecommerce platform with a “community of sellers” that are creative entrepreneurs/artists enabling Etsy to have a collection of unique products.

-In terms of experience, we are looking at companies able to offer a unique in-store consumer experience like Ferrari or Lululemon in athletic apparel that are using augmented reality to enable customer to try their products.
+In terms of experience, we are looking at companies able to offer a unique in-store consumer experience such as Ferrari, or Lululemon in athletic apparel, that are using augmented reality to enable customers to try their products.

-Another interesting change that we are witnessing is a preference for a more sustainable consumption.
-We have seen a clear uptrend in the production and sale of electric vehicles.
-While this is underpinned by government subsidies and adapting infrastructures, it also denotes a shift in consumer preferences, which we have been trying to benefit from in our portfolio.
+Another interesting change that we are witnessing is a preference for more sustainable consumption.
+We have seen a clear uptrend in the production and sale of electric vehicles and, while this is underpinned by government subsidies and adapting infrastructures, it also denotes a shift in consumer preferences which we have been trying to benefit from in our portfolio.